 While it will be undoubtedly debatable if she deserves the sympathy, Azami counts too.
-While her abusive treatment towards Manabu is unforgivable there remains the fact that she broke down in tears when Reina told her that Manabu still loves her despite what she did to him and the fact that she fell in love with someone who was a total womanizer while she had an arranged marriage lined up for her, made even more tragic when we get to see how she fell in love in Chapter 61.
+While her abusive treatment towards Manabu is unforgivable there remains the fact that she broke down in tears when Reina told her that Manabu still loves her despite what she did to him and the fact that she fell in love with someone who was apparently in love with somebody else while she had an arranged marriage lined up for her, made even more tragic when we get to see how she fell in love in Chapter 61.
 The flashback chapter also shows that she wasn't always the terrible person that she was today; in fact she was on Manabu's level in terms of niceness.

 Les Yay: Manabu's little sister Mayami is a masochist who enjoys getting beaten up by Reina.